This lesson's interactive features are locked, please to keep using them

 bootdev login

-Lessons have a series of "commands" that run on your local machine, and a series of tests it will check against the results of the command.
-There are two ways to run these commands: run and submit:
+Lessons have a series of commands that run on your local machine, and a series of tests that check against the results of those commands.
+There are two ways to run these commands with the Boot.dev CLI: run and submit.

-Once you have the CLI installed and you're logged in, copy and paste the run command from the right into your terminal and execute it.
-If it's doing what you'd expect (printing it works on my machine), then run the submit command.
+Once you have the CLI installed and you're logged in, copy and paste the submit command from the right into your terminal and execute it.
+There's no penalty on failure for this lesson.